Brummer98/Portfolio_BramvHout/README.md

 ### CI/CD
 ###### You implement a (semi)automated software release process that matches the needs of the project context.

+By doing the necessary research on what kind of tests should be done for my project and what kind of tests there are in general.
+Also by Automating a workflow file that performs my test script(s), testing endpoints in Postman, testing my backend, creating performance and security tests.

 ### Cultural differences and ethics
 ###### You recognize and take into account cultural differences when working with multi-site teams, and are aware of ethical aspects in software development